CNash23/qr-code/README.md

 ### Built with

-- Basic HTML
+- HTML Grid
-- Basic CSS
+- CSS

 ### What I learned